Combinacijus/Samana-Autonomous-Robot/README.md

 	- Don't use algorithms which depends on accurate position estimate
 	- Use expensive RTK GPS modules with base station which could provide "centimeter-level accuracy"
 	- If allowed use global markers/fiducials which are accurately positioned in know locations

+**Obeject Detection**
+- For object detection I used [ImageAI](https://github.com/OlafenwaMoses/ImageAI) library with YoloV3 and custom object detection model trained on "gold bag" images.
+Detection worked well but it's GPU heavy on Nvidia GT 740M it run at ~1.4 FPS which is slow but enough also it didn't use much of CPU which is good.
+- Custom model was trained in Jupyter notebook on [Google Colab](https://colab.research.google.com/) GPU enabled server **for free**.
+Training on ~600 images took about 2-3 hours
+- Some notes on how to train model and link to my Jupyter notebook is available at [Robot Notes.docx](https://github.com/Combinacijus/Samana-Autonomous-Robot/blob/master/Documentation/Robot%20Notes.docx) -> Object Detection -> Training new model.

 **Final notes**
 - Those blue and white thingies around the robot are fancy limit switches which can be pressed from any angle with a little force.
 Also it can bend which allows crashing into a wall without worrying to break limit switches.